USS Aquarius: History

 They sortied again on 17 July and reached Guam on 21 July.
 By 26 July, all of her cargo was unloaded, and she sailed for Eniwetok.
 From there, she proceeded on to Espiritu Santo, where she arrived on 6 August.
 After a week of provisioning, she moved to Guadalcanal.
 During the rest of August, she took part in training exercises for the assault on Peleliu.
 She got underway with TG 32.17 early in September and entered the transport area off Peleliu on 15 September.
 She remained in the area unloading cargo and receiving casualties from the beach until 22 September.

 Aquarius then headed for Hollandia, New Guinea, where she arrived on 25 September.
 After embarking Army personnel for exercises in the Humboldt Bay area, she sortied on 13 October with TG 78.1 for the invasion of Leyte.
 On A-day, 20 October, she was anchored in San Pedro Bay and began unloading her cargo.
 She left the area the next day and returned to Hollandia, and made another run to Leyte in mid-November.
 By the end of November, she was at Aitape, New Guinea, to load more Army units.
 She sailed on 28 December with TG 78.1 to support the landings at Lingayen Gulf.

 She reached the invasion area on 9 January 1945, completed unloading the next day, and retired to Leyte on 13 January.
 She took on cargo and personnel for the impending Zimbales-Subic Bay operations.
 She reached that area on 29 January and two days later was back in Leyte.
 Late in February, she proceeded via Hollandia to Guadalcanal and held training exercises off Guadalcanal until sailing for Ulithi on 15 March.
 On 27 March she sortied with Transport Division 36 for the assault on Okinawa.

 Aquarius remained off Okinawa from 1 to 9 April, resupplying other ships.
 She got underway again on the latter day; called at Saipan on 13 April; Pearl Harbor on 26 April; and arrived at Seattle, Wash., on 4 May to begin overhaul.

 The yard period ended on 12 July, and she conducted refresher training off the west coast.
 While she was still in Californian waters Japan capitulated.
 She departed San Diego on 18 August, arrived at Guam on 4 September, and moved to Saipan three days later to load cargo and troops for use in the occupation of Japan.
 On 23 September, she anchored in the harbor of Nagasaki to begin unloading.
 Departing Japan on 26 September, she proceeded to Mindoro and Manila Bay, Philippines.
 On 23 October, she sailed from Manila with TG 78.7 bound for Hong Kong.
-During the next two months, she shuttled Chinese troops and supplies between Hong Kong, Chinwangtao, and Tsingtao.
+During the next two months, she shuttled Chinese troops and supplies between Hong Kong, Qinhuangdao, and Qingdao.
 She returned to Seattle on 13 December.